-These sweet fluff balls have quite a bit of history to them also, so sit back and read the story of the Cochin chicken.
+These sweet fluff balls also have quite a bit of history, so sit back and read the story of the Cochin chicken.

 We will walk you through their history, recognized varieties, general disposition, and health issues before outlining if they’re the right hen for your flock!

 History of the Cochin Chicken

 The Cochin first came to be noticed in the 1840s.
 They were originally called ‘Cochins-China.’

 In fact, we imported them from a French colony in what is now Vietnam – so oriental, but not very Chinese!

-The original ‘Cochins’ that were imported did not look anything like today’s Cochin.
+The original ‘Cochins’ that were imported looked nothing like today’s Cochin.
 They looked more like Jungle Fowl or Malays.
 They were tall and rangy and not overly pretty to look at.

 These original Cochin were given to Queen Victoria by Captain Edward Belcher.

 Queen Victoria loved them – she was quite the poultry enthusiast and built a special enclosure for her beloved Cochin-Chinas.
 This started what was to be become an obsession for many Victorians: ‘hay-fever.

 By this time, ‘hen fever’ had taken over the UK and US, fueled by the development of the Brahma and Cochin birds.
 ‘Exotic fowl’ such as these could be bought and sold for hundreds of pounds or dollars!

 The original Cochins were delicious layers by all accounts.
 However, once ‘The Fancy’ (poultry enthusiasts) started to breed to human specifications, the utility of the breed suffered.

 They became prettier but laid fewer eggs, and the meat became coarser, a fate that has befallen many of today’s breeds.

 It is tough to tease out which birds may have been crossbred with the Cochin.
 It is unlikely to have been any English stock since most British hens before this time were nothing to write home about being straggly and unattractive.